What does high and low BP mean?

 - Consuming a balanced, low-fat diet rich in fruits, vegetables, nuts and fiber.

-- If obese, adapting healthy eating patterns for losing weight and not skipping meals would help.
+- If obese, adapting healthy eating patterns for losing weight and not skipping

 - Avoiding junk or processed foods.